netfoundry/ziti-k8s-agent/README.md

 ## Select Pods for Sidecar Injection

 Choose a method to select the pods: namespace, pod, or both.
+The sidecar is injected only on pod creation.

 ### Select by Namespace